FAIRERdata/maDMP-Standard/rda_dmp_common_standard_doc_generator/README.md

-# Update the [human readable version of the maMDP standard](https://github.com/FAIRERdata/maDMP-Standard/blob/Master/README.md) to reflect changes made to the GC-RDA maDMP Excel Workbook
+# Instructions to update the [MAP README file](https://github.com/FAIRERdata/maDMP-Standard/blob/Master/README.md) to reflect changes made to the GC-RDA maDMP Excel Workbook

-## Update the application profile
+## 1. Update the Application Profile Google Sheets
-Code and instructions in [conversion](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/rda_dmp_common_standard_doc_generator/Conversion)
+Code and instructions to update the [GC-RDA maDMP Application Profile](https://docs.google.com/spreadsheets/d/e/2PACX-1vTLLFvV7jnRCAdef34_JgN6py7GPNQGZkizXr6dEUW-X2oEA_AZQXLjrQxHcHZZsIMWQCS3mqOPxlKx/pub?gid=750759343#) are found in [conversion](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/rda_dmp_common_standard_doc_generator/Conversion).

-## RDA DMP Common Standard Documentation Generator
+## 2. Generate a new README file

 A utility, written in `Go`, for generating the Web documentation of the GCWG-RDA maDMP Standard.
-This utility uses the sources held in a set of [5 Google Spreadsheets](https://docs.google.com/spreadsheets/d/e/2PACX-1vTLLFvV7jnRCAdef34_JgN6py7GPNQGZkizXr6dEUW-X2oEA_AZQXLjrQxHcHZZsIMWQCS3mqOPxlKx/pub?gid=750759343#) which are "published" in `CSV` format at the URLs listed in the config file: [config.yaml](config.yaml), and creates the resulting documentation as a file called "README.md" which is, by default, written into the `output` folder.
+This utility uses the sources held in a set of 5 Google Sheets [GC-RDA maDMP Application Profile](https://docs.google.com/spreadsheets/d/e/2PACX-1vTLLFvV7jnRCAdef34_JgN6py7GPNQGZkizXr6dEUW-X2oEA_AZQXLjrQxHcHZZsIMWQCS3mqOPxlKx/pub?gid=750759343#) which are "published" in `CSV` format at the URLs listed in the config file: [config.yaml](config.yaml), and creates the resulting documentation as a file called "README.md" which is, by default, written into the `output` folder.

+Anytime you want to 'refresh' the local documentation file from the Google Spreadsheet sources, simply delete the `db.sqlite` file from the `output` folder, and re-run the utility.
+This will rebuild the database from the Google Spreadsheet data, and then rebuild the documentation file (`README.md`)in the `output` folder.

 Written by Paul Walk (paul@paulwalk.net)\
 Revised by [Esther Liu](https://github.com/estherliu02), [Emily Chu](https://github.com/emily0c), [Dominique Charles](https://github.com/dominiquecharlesECCC), [Jackie Cao](https://github.com/UWtheshy)

 ### Prerequisites

-1. A working [Go](https://golang.org) environment (check the `GOPATH` system environment variable was set correctly after you installed GO)
+1. A working [Go](https://golang.org) environment (check the `GOPATH` system environment variable was set correctly after you installed GO, see how to check and edit system environment variables on the screenshot below)
 2. This Github repository, checked out into a working copy or downloaded locally
 3. [GCC compiler 64-bit](https://jmeubank.github.io/tdm-gcc/) installed and found in the 'path' system enviornment variable.
 If working in a Windows environment, the path is found in System properties > System environment variables.
-Find the path for VScode, path to install GCC is the VScode path without the /bin at the end.
+Find the 'path' for VScode, and install GCC using that path without the /bin at the end.
    ![Screenshot of Windows "Edit the system environment variables" feature](https://github.com/FAIRERdata/maDMP-Standard/blob/Master/rda_dmp_common_standard_doc_generator/src/Capture%20Path.PNG "System environement variables")

 ### Instructions to compile and run this utility